© Keystone/Ennio Leanza

 Our experts carefully examine each case individually.
 We can then help pay for any extra costs.

 On 14 October 2000, the Valais and Ticino were hit by devastating natural disasters.
 The solidarity of the people of Switzerland with the victims was astounding: the Swiss Solidarity fundraising campaign raised 74.2 million Swiss francs in donations.

 The municipality of Baltschieder near Visp in Canton Valais was the place that suffered the greatest material devastation in the natural disaster that occurred in the Valais, Ticino and neighbouring regions in October 2000: the damage added up to around 80 million Swiss francs.

 “We have been helping disadvantaged persons in Switzerland since Swiss Solidarity was first set up.
 Those who find it difficult to make ends meet under normal circumstances are usually hit hardest by a natural disaster.
-We like to help such people with our severe weather assistance programme.”Fabienne Vermeulen, Head of Assistance in Switzerland
+We like to help such people with our severe weather assistance programme.”Fabienne Vermeulen, Head of Assistance in Switzerland at Swiss Solidarity

 In the past 70 years we have paid out 209 million francs in donations to help those affected by severe weather in Switzerland.